 Like Ben also ECAbrahams has a YouTube channel that is focused on motion graphics in After Effects.
 His work has always top quality and he publishes new videos very frequently.

 AE with Mikey

-Mikey Borup is the youtube star among the tutorial creators.
-While many After Effects tutorials on youtube have poor quality, this is definitely not the case for Mikey's training.
+Mikey Borup is the third YouTubeer you have to mention when it comes to After Effects.
+While many After Effects tutorials on YouTube have poor quality, this is definitely not the case for Mikey's training.
 It is not without reason that he is presenting at the After Effects World Conference already the second time.

 Joe from Workbench publishes After Effects tutorials weekly and has a strong focus on motion graphics.
 Many tutorials are short and focus on a single technique instead of showing an entire project from start to finish.
 Oh and he is developing (and selling) scripts for Ae, too.